Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Okay, you can't see it when you're in that.
-Yeah.
+You can’t see it when you’re in it.

 00:19:09:18 - 00:19:10:08